CompGenomeLab/lemur-manu/manuscript.md

 We trimmed 3’ adapter sequences (TGGAATTCTCGGGTGCCAAGGAACTCCAGTNNNNNNACGATCTCGTATGCCGTCTTCTGCTTG) using Cutadapt [@doi:10.14806/ej.17.1.200].
 Bowtie2 version 2.3.4.1 [@doi:10.1038/nmeth.1923] was used to align sequencing reads onto reference genomes with default parameters.
-With a two-step conversion process, the `sam` format was first converted (with SAMtools [@doi:10.1093/bioinformatics/btp352]) to `bam` format, which was then converted to `bed` format with BEDTools [@doi:10.1093/bioinformatics/btq033].
+The alignment in `sam` format was converted (with SAMtools [@doi:10.1093/bioinformatics/btp352]) to `bam` format, followed by conversion to `bed` format with BEDTools [@doi:10.1093/bioinformatics/btq033].
 The resulting `bed` files were sorted and duplicate regions were removed.
 Command line we used was:
 `sort -u -k1,1 -k2,2n -k3,3n ${SAMPLE}_cutadapt.bed >${SAMPLE}_cutadapt_sorted.bed`

 ### RNA-seq analysis

-Sequencing reads were aligned to the reference genome using STAR Aligner 2.6.1a [@doi:10.1093/bioinformatics/bts635] with default parameters.
+We aligned sequencing reads to the reference genomes using STAR Aligner 2.6.1a [@doi:10.1093/bioinformatics/bts635] with default parameters.
 The aligned reads were converted to `bed` format with `bedtools bamtobed`.
 The resulting `bed` files were sorted by coordinates and duplicate regions were removed.
 Command-line we used was: